 If a petal breaks on your flower, you can repair it with a bit of royal icing, leaving it to set for a few hours or overnight.
 For some flowers, it is possible to remove a broken petal to hide the damage.
-For flowers that are damaged during shipping, please contact Kelsie Cakes with photos of the damage to begin the process of getting new flowers to you!
+(Click here to watch a video how to) For flowers that are damaged during shipping, please contact Kelsie Cakes with photos of the damage to begin the process of getting new flowers to you!

 The easiest way to insert a sugar flower into your cake is to cut a plastic drinking straw to slightly shorter than the height of your cake, then insert the straw into your cake where you want the flower to go.
 Then place the flexible floral wire right into the straw.
 This provides a clean space for holding your flower, and makes removing the flowers easier.
 Remove sugar flowers and straws before serving cake.

 You can also Safety Seal or flower picks, which I sell in my shop here.

 Sugar flowers contain nontoxic, inedible materials such as wires and plastic stamens.
 The gumpaste contains egg whites.
 They are for decorative purposes and not for consumption.
 Please remove sugar flowers prior to serving cake.
 After the cake is served, the sugar flowers can be stored as a keepsake.
 Carefully wipe off any icing that is on the petals and store in an airtight container such as these acrylic boxes.